Kpable/100-days-of-game-dev/log.md

 **Details**:
   - Taking a look at the mechanics around 2D spaceship behaviors
-  - Looked at implentation without using the RigidBody2D component
+  - Looked at implementation without using the RigidBody2D component
   - Looked at implementation using the RigidBody2D component
-  - Still curious about implmentation withouth the built in physics, but went with the built in physics for now.
+  - Still curious about implementation without the built in physics, but went with the built in physics for now.

-**Thoughts** So that shmup i mentioned yesterday, [Ludem Dare 41](https://github.com/Kpable/Dimensional-Rift-Escape), I threw together some quick and dirty ship movement modified from some tutorial that i had seen some time ago.
-It's for this reason, and the fact that i have an outstanding task from Jan.
-2016 to complete a 10 game beginner developer challenge which including cloning asteroids, is why i'm taking a closer look at this.
+**Thoughts** So that shmup I mentioned yesterday, [Ludem Dare 41](https://github.com/Kpable/Dimensional-Rift-Escape), I threw together some quick and dirty ship movement modified from some tutorial that I had seen some time ago.
+It's for this reason, and the fact that I have an outstanding task from Jan.
+2016 to complete a 10 game beginner developer challenge which including cloning asteroids, is why I'm taking a closer look at this.

 **Examples**:

-Movement without a RigidBody2D
+#### Movement without a RigidBody2D
 ![Spaceship behavior Example](https://raw.githubusercontent.com/kpable/100-days-of-game-dev/master/images/day2-spaceship-behavior/spaceship-behavior.gif)

-Movement with a RigidBody2D
+#### Movement with a RigidBody2D
 ![Spaceship behavior RigidBody2D Example](https://raw.githubusercontent.com/kpable/100-days-of-game-dev/master/images/day2-spaceship-behavior/spaceship-behavior-rigidbody2d.gif)

 **Link(s) to work**: [Github](https://github.com/Kpable/Kpable-Labs/tree/misc/spaceship-behavior/Assets/Misc/Spaceship%20Behavior)